rundeck/docs/docs/administration/runner/runner-advancedsetup.md

 ## Runner connection to a Process Automation using self signed certificate

-If Process Automation is configured to use a self signed certificate, here is how to lauch the Runner for a successful connectivity.
+If Process Automation is configured to use a self signed certificate, here is how to lauch the Runner for a successful connection.

 :::tip Note
-Below steps work also when Process Automation is behind a Load Balancer using self signed certificate.
+Below steps work also when Process Automation is behind a Load Balancer using a self signed certificate.
 :::

 There are several ways to set the Process Automation's certificate where the Runner will be launched.